Skip top navigation Skip to main content

 Program Features

-• The program offers multiple unique internship experiences in the greater Boston area.
+• Participlate in unique internship experiences in the greater Boston area.

 • Seminar learning opportunities, and courses that exemplify Lasell's unique Connected Learning environment, facilitated by faculty with noted industry experience.

-• Students complete a minimum of one industry-relevant internship and will come out of the program ready to create actionable insights.
+• Complete a minimum of one industry-relevant internship and will come out of the program ready to create actionable insights.

 Do you want to be an Athletic Trainer?